jrmoulton/cross-comp/README.md

 default source files go in the `src` folder and header files go in the `include` folder.

 The build.zig also defines what the "main" or "startup" file is.
 By default it is main.c

+Zig also has a `-Doptimize=ReleaseFast` flag to enable optimizations.
+This significantly reduces the binary size which makes flashing significantly faster.

+`zig build -Doptimize=ReleaseFast`

+`zig build run -Doptimize=ReleaseFast`